by Lovina 🐕🦺

 While documenting the small pack of jackals, De'Ana watched as a female emerged from the den with a litter of pups.
 The last pup to appear immediately caught her attention.
 As he struggled to keep up with the others, his weakness apparent, she knew he would be a good first specimen to send home.
 A runt, much smaller and scrawnier than the others, left here it would never reach adulthood.
 The loss of that particular whelp would have no impact on the rest of the pack.

 Her favorite part came next: the hunt.
 She bided her time, not so much as a leaf rustled as she crept forward, several hours sliding away as she slowly inched her way closer to the pup.
-He was a small target and constantly surrounded by the others.
-She had to get close enough to make sure her aim would be true.
+Such a small target constantly surrounded by the others, she had to get close enough to make sure her aim would be true.

 Not only was this her first mission on her own, but this pup would be her first prize and she didn't want to mess it up.
 Her trainer had a favorite saying, which he constantly reiterated, "If you are going to make a mistake, never let it be on your first or last endeavor, everything in between is more quickly forgotten".
 His words were foremost on her mind as she poured all of her concentration into achieving her goal.

-The transporters she was using were the size and shape of small darts, the barbed points designed to embed themselves into the flesh of the target just enough to ensure a safe transport, but not enough to harm the specimen.
-The slingshot she held in her hand was made specifically for firing the transport darts, the hollow grips designed to hold two darts, so that it was always prepped and ready.
+The transporters she used were the size and shape of small darts, the barbed points designed to embed themselves into the flesh of the target just enough to ensure a safe transport, but not enough to harm the specimen.
+The slingshot she held in her hand had been made specifically for firing the transport darts, the hollow grips designed to hold two darts, so that it was always prepped and ready.
 She had spent many hours training with the slingshot, eventually achieving top marks in her class.

 De'Ana released the dart just as the scent of the human reached her and the jackals.
 She felt a moment of panic as the female jackal called to her young, causing the pups to jump up and run to their mother.
 The runt rushed to join the others, but not fast enough; the dart hit his back leg.
 A small yelp caught the mother's attention as a bright light engulfed her little one.
 The whelp vanished with the light.